New Mom, you need to TREAT YOSELF. Yep I said it.

 Enter my fave baby/kid app: Qeepsake.
 I tried a few before falling in love with this one.
 Qeepsake sends you a nightly text message asking you something about your baby that day.
 You can have it ask you about multiple children on a rotating schedule (one night I get a question about my son, the next night I get a question about my daughter).
 You can change the frequency & time of the texts, skip a question you don’t love, or just text in your own memories, too.
 And you can even text pictures.
 It’s the single best way I’ve found to keep up with all the moments & memories & milestones.

-The fact that it’s text-based & not an email or only in the app is HUGE.
+The fact that it’s both text-based & has it’s own app is HUGE.
 Because we all sit down & check our texts at some point.
 And you’ll see it right there.
-If I miss a week straight, I don’t bat an eye.
+If I miss 3 weeks straight, I don’t bat an eye.
 I just answer whichever questions I want whenever I want.

-On the same note as Qeepsake, we heard about this idea & loved it & are doing it.
-Get an email address for your child & end emails occasionally.
-What a sweet & cool thing for them to have one day.
-That being said, this still doesn’t take the place of something like Qeepsake.
-We rarely remember to email our children something.
-In fact just writing this post made me realize we haven’t even done this for our daughter who is 18 months.
+On the same note as Qeepsake, we heard about this idea & loved it & are doing it-ish.
+Get an email address for your child & send emails occasionally.
+Imagine what a sweet & cool thing that will be for them to have one day.
+That being said, this still doesn’t take the place of something like Qeepsake because we rarely remember to email our children something.
+In fact just writing this post made me realize we haven’t even done this for our daughter who is 3 years old.
 Parent Fail (poor second child).
 But, we do Qeepsake for both.
 No, I don’t work for Qeepsake.
 I just really love and appreciate it.
 It was created by parents, and you can tell.)

 13. Mom Friends